microsoft/DeepSpeed/docs/_tutorials/getting-started.md

 appropriately under the hood.
 In addition to wrapping the model, DeepSpeed can construct and manage the training optimizer, data loader, and the learning rate scheduler based on the parameters passed to `deepspeed.initialize` and the DeepSpeed [configuration file](#deepspeed-configuration).
-Note that DeepSpeed automatically updates the learning rate at every training step.
+Note that DeepSpeed automatically executes the learning rate schedule at every training step.

 If you already have a distributed environment setup, you'd need to replace: